Wildsong/ol-react/README.md

-This code started out as richardhills/ol-react for ol3 and brian32768 rewrote it for ol6
+This code started out as richardhills/ol-react for ol3 and brian32768 rewrote it for ol5

-This version is written for OpenLayers 6 (which is currently in beta).
+This version is written for OpenLayers 55555.

 ## Overview
-A wrapper for [OpenLayers 6](http://openlayers.org/) in [React](https://reactjs.org/).
+A wrapper for [OpenLayers](http://openlayers.org/) in [React](https://reactjs.org/).

 The goal is to be able to write applications using OpenLayers maps in a declarative way.
 For example, the following is JSX, which can be returned by the render() method on a React component, to generate a map with a square near the equator.